tcharles2/didactic-octo-fortnight/modules/adding_folders.md

 <img width="1680" alt="Screen Shot 2022-01-25 at 1 35 36 PM" src="https://user-images.githubusercontent.com/97537581/151045807-9b7d2d0e-96b9-4552-a2ae-c75e7497e7f5.png">

-3. Once the file is created, scroll down to the bottom of the page and select "Commite Changes."
+3. Once the file is created, scroll down to the bottom of the page and select "Commit New File."
 This will save your new file within your newly created folder.

 <img width="1680" alt="Screen Shot 2022-01-25 at 1 36 13 PM" src="https://user-images.githubusercontent.com/97537581/151046008-432ee37c-f9a0-4d19-ab2d-7c98abbe373c.png">